scipy-conference/scipy_proceedings/papers/aero_nn_vila/aero_nn_vila.rst

 Calibration of the scikit-learn merging classifiers consisted on using the CalibrateClassifierCV class in scikit-learn [SKCal]_.
 This class implements two different approaches for performing calibration: a parametric approach based on Platt's sigmoid model and a non-parametric approach based on isotonic regression.
-Our best results were achieved with the isotonic approach which were always between 0.1 to 0.9 points better than the pre-calibrated score.
+Our best results were achieved with the isotonic approach which were always between 0.1 to 0.9 points better than the uncalibrated score.

 Merging and Calibration Results